-That is a good question and I would say that it held up quite well when compared to the other aforementioned sequels.
-The other sequels were never as good and the story started to fall apart especially in Terminator: Genisys.
+That is a good question, and I would say that it held up quite well compared to the other aforementioned sequels.
+The other sequels were never as good, and the story started to fall apart, especially in Terminator: Genisys.
 One key thing about this addition that differentiated it from others is that James Cameron was involved once again.
-It immediately gave me hope that this sequel would be different and it is different.
+It immediately gave me hope that this sequel would be different, and it is different.

 Action scenes and the Terminator

-The terminator in this sequel is a combination of the terminator in Terminator 3: Rise of the Machines and Terminator 2.
+The terminator in this sequel combines the terminator in Terminator 3: Rise of the Machines and Terminator 2.
 The combination of both allowed for some wild action scenes involving the enhanced super-soldier, played by Mackenzie Davis, and the terminator played by Gabriel Luna.
-The fights are well choreographed and the special effects are well-done as expected from a James Cameron involved movie and the humor when delivered was natural.
+The fights are well-choreographed, and the special effects are well-done as expected from a James Cameron involved a movie, and the humor when delivered was natural.

 I enjoyed this addition to the Terminator universe as well as the direction they took the series.
 Keep in mind, that this movie is a direct continuation to Terminator 2 and you can skip all previous films that were originally released as sequels to Terminator 2.
 While this might be annoying to some, I did like the overall direction so it didn’t bother me.

 The fights scenes were well-done and the acting was good as well.
 I loved seeing Linda Hamilton back in the character we know and love her as.
 Her development continued from Terminator 2 with her taking it a bit further.